kubevirt/containerized-data-importer/doc/cdi-operator-olm.md

 <a name="update"></a>
 ### CDI OLM update
 OLM mechanism supports operator update via subscription mechanism.
-Once subscription manifest is installed on cluster, it monitors the operator source and when new OLM bundle appears, OLM can trigger update of the operator.
+Once subscription manifest is installed on cluster, it monitors the catalog source.
+CatalogSource in its turn monitors the location in quay and when new OLM bundle appears, OLM can trigger update of the operator.

+**Note**:
+Currently quay polling is once in **60** minutes.
+It is hardcoded in _marketplace_ operator.
+There are plans to add configuration to _OperatorSource_ that will set polling interval per OperatorSource.
+Currently, it is not configurable.
+To trigger update manually one can restart catalogsource pod

-*Note:* Currently CDI operator does **not** support upgrades of the CDI installation, but it can be updated via OLM.
+**Note:** Currently CDI operator does **not** support upgrades of the CDI installation, but it can be updated via OLM.
 In such case OLM update will effectivley terminate current _cdi-operator_ instance and install the new one - specified in the new CSV bundle.

 #### Generate OLM bundle
 Command ```make manifests``` fetches previous CSV_VERSION of CDI from  QUAY_REPOSITORY in QUAY_NAMESPACE  in order to set it in *ReplacesVersion* field in new CSV manifest.